jarviswuod/30daysofdjango/README.md

 1. Install VS code (if you haven't already)
 2. Download and Install python.
 3. Install django framework -> run (pip install Django) command
-4. Install the Python extension for Visual Studio Code (ctrl + shift +X) has 94M+ downloads, verified by microsoft.
+4. Install the Python extension for Visual Studio Code (ctrl + shift +X ) has 94M+ downloads, verified by microsoft.
-5. Set up your environment (ctrl + shift +X) -> Run and debug, then select django
+5. Set up your environment (ctrl + shift +D ) -> Run and debug, then select django
 6. Open or create a Python file and start coding!

 More hacks coming soon...